wentasah/novaboot/README.md

 - HYPERVISOR\_PARAMS

     Parameters passed to hypervisor.
-The default value is "serial", unless overriden in configuration file.
+The default value is "serial", unless overridden in configuration file.

 - KERNEL

-    The kernel to use instead of NOVA hypervisor specified in the configuration file.
+    The kernel to use instead of the hypervisor specified in the configuration file with the `$hypervisor` variable.
 The value should contain the name of the kernel image as well as its command line parameters.
 If this variable is defined and non-empty, the variable HYPERVISOR\_PARAMS is not used.

 - QEMU

-    Use a specific qemu binary (can be overriden with __\-Q__) and flags when booting this script under qemu.
+    Use a specific qemu binary (can be overridden with __\-Q__) and flags when booting this script under qemu.
 If QEMU\_FLAGS variable is also specified flags specified in QEMU variable are replaced by those in QEMU\_FLAGS.

 - QEMU\_FLAGS

-    Use specific qemu flags (can be overriden with __\-q__).
+    Use specific qemu flags (can be overridden with __\-q__).

 - WVDESC